coriemiller/how-hip-are-you/README.md

 # How Hip Are You?

-Finally, you can actually find out.
+Finally, you can find out.